7 tips for running a successful strategy workshop for lawyers

 Choose an environment conducive to open discussion, whether it’s an off-site team event, a strategy meeting, or part of an innovation workshop.
 The right setting helps participants break away from daily routines and think more expansively about the future of the legal sector.

-Top tip: A strategy session can either be the entire purpose of bringing people together for a half or full day, or it can come as part of a wider event.
+Top tip: A strategy workshop can either be the entire purpose of bringing people together for a half or full day, or it can come as part of a wider event.

 7 tips for running a successful future-focused strategy session for legal teams